Easy2Boot Multi-Boot USB-Stick

 The row numbers could change in the future!

-I created a Gallery where you find Screenshots of my two old and some new themes I made.
-You can download the whole package (4 MB) right here, each theme folder contains two configuration files (chose de for German or en for English), a background image, a ReadMe and a LiesMich (German) file.
+I created a Gallery where you find Screenshots of some themes I made.
+You can download the whole package (ca. 8 MB) right here, each theme folder contains two config files (chose de for German or en for English), a background image, a ReadMe and a LiesMich (German) file.
 NO Support, all informations you need are in ReadMe and CFG!

 The E2B_Editor (folder /_ISO) will assist you in making your own theme!

 I added my minimal MyE2B.cfg to the themes archiv and recommend to use it on big displays cause the pics are streched a lot which looks a bit ugly!
 You can also use pics with a resolution of 1024x768 pixels but if you put your E2B-Drive into a Netbook with a resolution of e.g. 1024x600, it'll not fit.
 So, if you don't want to edit your configuration files always before using your E2B-Drives, take Steve's (_ISO - docs - MyThemes - TextMinimal.cfg) or my minimal, textmode config file.
 Drawback: No special characters for languages like Swedish or German.
 Alternative: Use a plain background which fits to your font colors.

 If you want the the shortcut keys right-aligned instead of left-aligned (you see it on some of my theme screenshots in the gallery), you can place all the shortcuts on the same position.

 Filenames and Descriptions